-Whilst this chapter is grounded in these ecological, political, and indeed geopolitical contexts, our intention is not to offer an exhaustive list of films that have addressed Greenland either through location filming and/or indirectly via narrative arc and characterization.
-There is a longer filmography to be drawn including Traveling with Greenlandic Dogs (Kørsel med Grønlandske hunde, Peter Elfelt, Denmark, 1897) and the exploits of explorers such as Knud Rasmussen (Leo Hansen, Med Hundeslæde gennem Alaska; With Dogsled Through Alaska, Denmark, 1926) but that lies beyond the scope of our chapter (see Nørrested 2011).
-Rather, through a selection of films we explore the ways in which Greenland is represented as place within a variety of documentary, fictional and hybrid documentary styles and ethos.
+While this chapter is grounded in these ecological, political, and geopolitical contexts, our intention is not to offer an exhaustive list of films that have addressed Greenland either through location filming or indirectly via narrative arc and characterization.
+There is a longer filmography to be drawn, including Traveling with Greenlandic Dogs (Kørsel med Grønlandske Hunde, Peter Elfelt, Denmark, 1897) and the exploits of such explorers as Knud Rasmussen (Med Hundeslæde gennem Alaska [With Dogsled through Alaska], Leo Hansen, Denmark, 1926), but that lies beyond the scope of our chapter (see Nørrested 2011).
+Rather, through a selection of films, we explore the ways in which Greenland is represented as a place within a variety of documentary, fictional, and hybrid documentary styles and ethoses.

-What we offer is an intervention in the agenda-setting work of scholars in the edited collection entitled Films on Ice: Cinemas of the Arctic, which offers the first full-length treatment of Arctic film traditions, genres, topics and practitioners to date (MacKenzie and Stenport 2015, 1).
+What we offer is an intervention in the agenda-setting work of scholars in the edited collection entitled Films on Ice: Cinemas of the Arctic, which offers the first full-length treatment of Arctic film traditions, genres, topics, and practitioners to date (MacKenzie and Westerstahl Stenport 2015, 1).
 As a collection, it also posits the existence of a “critical Arctic studies,” challenging “(1) a policy-driven governance and geopolitical-instrumentalist approach, and (2) a natural sciences model motivated by hypothesis testing and the determining of causal relationships.
-Both of these approaches elide the complexities of the region’s representational and cultural history.… Critical Arctic Studies foregrounds the necessity of analyzing cultural representations and their circulation within various public spheres” (MacKenzie and Stenport 2015, 2).
-As part of our contribution to what we endorse as a “critical Arctic studies” project, we examine and interrogate the manner in which Greenland has been and continues to be embedded in national and transnational representational economies, which we identify as geopolitical.
-The latter understood here as being preoccupied with the representational qualities of space and place and the manner in which Greenland as location is represented as having geopolitical and strategic qualities.
-Initially, we bring into contact with one another two strands of scholarship; critical Arctic studies and critical geopolitics.
+Both of these approaches elide the complexities of the region’s representational and cultural history. . . .
+Critical Arctic Studies foregrounds the necessity of analyzing cultural representations and their circulation within various public spheres” (MacKenzie and Westerstahl Stenport 2015, 2).
+As part of our contribution to what we endorse as a “critical Arctic studies” project, we examine and interrogate the manner in which Greenland has been and continues to be embedded in national and transnational representational economies, which we identify as geopolitical, understood here as being preoccupied with the representational qualities of space and place and the manner in which Greenland as a location is represented as having geopolitical and strategic qualities.
+Initially, we bring two strands of scholarship into contact with one another: critical Arctic studies and critical geopolitics.
 Thereafter, we consider how Greenland is represented within documentary film cultures.
-We address place-based representations ranging from Cold War experimentation to emerging resource frontier (Frøken Smillas Fornemmelse for Sne / Smilla’s Sense of Snow, Bille August, USA, 1997; Vanishing Point, Stephen A. Smith, Julia Szucs, Canada, 2013) and as epicenter of anxieties about climate change (The Expedition to the End of the World, Daniel Dencik, Denmark, 2013).
-Finally, we consider the growing presence of Fourth cinema / indigenous filmmaking in Greenland (Nuummioq, Torben Bech and Otto Rosing, Greenland 2009) and events such as the Greenland Eyes Festival and the work of documentary filmmakers such as Ivalo Frank (see also Frank in this volume).
+We address place-based representations ranging from Cold War experimentation to emerging resource frontier (Frøken Smillas Fornemmelse for Sne / Smilla’s Sense of Snow, Bille August, United States, 1997; Vanishing Point, Stephen A. Smith, Julia Szucs, Canada, 2013) and as epicenter of anxieties about climate change (The Expedition to the End of the World, Daniel Dencik, Denmark, 2013).
+Finally, we consider the growing presence of fourth cinema / indigenous filmmaking in Greenland (Nuummioq, Torben Bech and Otto Rosing, Greenland 2009), such events as the Greenland Eyes Festival, and the work of documentary filmmakers, such as Ivalo Frank (see also Frank in this volume).

 Documenting Film, Critical Geopolitics, and Critical Arctic Studies